FloresArturo/soonermesopy/README.md

 # soonermesopy
 Tools to download data from the Oklahoma Mesonet.
+The downloaded data are in the original units reported by Mesonet.
 The Pandas library (https://pandas.pydata.org/) is used to download, store, and manipulate the data.
+Visit the *Tutorial soonermesopy.ipynb* for some examples of how to utilize this library.

 Before downloading any data, please visit https://www.mesonet.org/about/terms-of-use and make sure you comply with the terms of use.